How to Control Overpopulation in Isopods

 Signs of Overcrowding

-Several signs may indicate that a colony has become too large for its enclosure.
+Several signs indicate a colony has outgrown its enclosure:

-- Large numbers of isopods visible throughout the enclosure
+• Large numbers of isopods visible across all areas

 Split the Colony

-One of the most effective ways to control population size is to divide the colony into multiple enclosures.
+The most effective solution is to divide the colony into multiple enclosures.
+This reduces competition and allows both colonies to continue growing.

 Expand the Enclosure